Do Go On - 343 - The Gay and Lesbian Kingdom of the Coral Sea Islands

 It's a waste of money and it'll drag.

-It's bad for mental health and you don't do popular votes
+You know, it's bad for mental health and you don't do popular votes for people's rights.

 Yeah, yeah, yeah.